NeXTLinux/nextlinux-engine/docs/content/docs/usage/cli_usage/policies/policy_gate_dockerfile.md

 COPY install-plugins.sh /usr/local/bin/install-plugins.sh
 ```

-Anchore will detect the history/dockerfile as this, if not explicitly provided (note order is reversed from docker history output, so it reads in same order as actual dockerfile):
+Nextlinux will detect the history/dockerfile as this, if not explicitly provided (note order is reversed from docker history output, so it reads in same order as actual dockerfile):

 ```
 [